 The proposed solution uses the same ALF filter design which is used at the horizontal CTU boundaries for reducing line buffer as described in [2].
 For the ALF block classification, only the samples which are available are used and the activity value is scaled accordingly.
 For the ALF filtering, symmetric padding is applied both in horizontal and vertical directions for horizontal and vertical boundaries respectively.

-Experimental results (non-CTC)
+Specification text changes

-To be added
+Specification text changes are attached along with the contribution